jpasqua/WebThing/README.md

 In all cases, the *thing* needs a way of getting connected to WiFi and configuring other basic settings. `WebThing` provides this capability and it also provides an extensible framework to add new web content including new pages and new menu items.

 From the user perspective, the process begins with powering-on a *thing* for the first time.
-At this point it doesn't know which WiFi network to join so it will create it's own network named `thing-nnnnnn` (`nnnnnn` will be different for each device).
+At this point it doesn't know which WiFi network to join so it will create its own network.
+Usually the name will be something like `thing-nnnnnn` (`nnnnnn` will be different for each device).
+This may be customized by the client of the WebThing library.
 The user should go to WiFi preferences on their computer or phone and they will see a new SSID of this form.
 They should connect to this network and in a few seconds, they will be placed in a "captive portal" which will allow them to choose their preferred WiFi network and specify credentials to join it.
 For more details, please see the [WiFiManager](https://github.com/tzapu/WiFiManager) project which is incorporated by `WebThing`.

 Once the *thing* is configured it will join the specified network, but how does the user know its address?
 It depends.
 If the *thing* you are building has an interface, it can display its hostname or IP address.
 If not, the user can scan their network looking for a hostname of the form `thing-nnnnnn` (just like the SSID above), or for an ESP device.
 Most WiFi routers have the ability to show the attached devices.